Turn Your Leftover Easter Ham Into Delicious Soup

-After pricing out what it would cost to have Easter dinner delivered to my house versus buying all of the ingredients, I found that it would actually be a few dollars cheaper to have everything delivered and we always make sure to order a bigger ham than we'll actually eat.
+After Jay and I priced out what it would cost to have Easter dinner delivered to our house versus buying all of the ingredients, we found that it would actually be a few dollars cheaper to have everything delivered and we always make sure to order a bigger ham than we'll actually eat.
 We don't do this out of gluttony, we do it for "a rainy day."

-Here’s how I made my leftover Easter ham soup:
+This is how we made leftover Easter ham soup.

 - Roughly chopped up pieces of leftover ham- however much you want

 - 2 cans of low sodium chicken broth (because ham already has so much sodium)